ccarrero-sf/cortex_agents_summit/README.md

 );
 ```

-If you have run these steps via the Notebook (recommended so you avoid copy/paste) you have a cell to the the tool API.
+If you have run these steps via the Notebook (recommended so you avoid copy/paste) you now have a cell for the the tool API.

-After this step, we have one tools ready to retrieve context from PDF and IMAGE files.
+After this step, we have one tool ready to retrieve context from PDF and IMAGE files.

-## Step 3: Setup Structured Data to be Used by the Agent
+## Step 3: Set Up Structured Data to be Used by the Agent
-Another Tool that we will be providing to the Cortex Agent will be Cortex Analyst which will provide the capability to extract information from Snowflake Tables.
-In the API call we will be providing the location of a Semantic file that contains information about the business terminology to describe the data.
+Another Tool that we will provide to the Cortex Agent will be Cortex Analyst, which will provide the capability to extract information from Snowflake Tables.
+In the API call we will provider the location of a Semantic file that contains information about the business terminology used to describe the data.

-First we are going to create some syntethic data about the bikes and ski products that we have.
+First we are going to create some synthetic data about the bike and ski products that we have.

 We are going to create the following tables with content: